Robust design under uncertainty in quantum error mitigation: Proof-of-principle numerical results

 We use the \textit{Qiskit} software package~\cite{qiskit}, to perform numerical simulations, where we model the noisy CNOT and $\sqrt{X}$ gates using two-qubit and single-qubit depolarizing noise channels.
 The channels precede the noiseless gates in the Schr\"odinger picture.
 They act on two- and single-qubit reduced density matrices, $\rho$, as

 with $n_q=2$ and $n_q=1$, respectively, where $I$ denotes identity.
 We choose the depolarizing error parameter $\lambda$ as $3.2 \cdot10^{-3}$ for the CNOTs, and $3.2 \cdot10^{-4}$ for the $\sqrt{X}$ gates.
-We assume that the $ R_Z(\alpha)$ gates are noiseless, which yields error rates for the gates that are similar to the real-world gate error rates.
+Furthermore, we assume that the $ R_Z(\alpha)$ gates are noiseless.
+These choices yield gate error rates similar to the error rates of the real-world quantum computers.

-\subsubsection{Uncertainty quantification}
+\subsection{Uncertainty quantification}

+We start with a demonstration of uncertainty quantification for our setup.
+To quantify the uncertainty of the mitigated observable we perform error mitigation $N$ times.
+For each repetition, we estimate the mitigated observable $O^{\rm mitigated}_i$ and its error $\eta_i$ in Eq.~\eqref{eq:model_score}, where $i$ numbers the repetitions obtaining a sample of $N$ error-mitigated observable errors.
+Here, as a proof-of-principle application, we use the sample to quantify behavior of the upper tails of the error distribution $P(\eta)$ by ${\rm TVaR}^{\rm right}_{\beta}$ in Eq.~\eqref{eq:TVaR}.
+We estimate the tail value at risk from the sample as the mean of the sample elements larger than or equal to $\beta N$-th element of the sample sorted in ascending order.

-In the demonstration of our uncertainty quantification method for ZNE, we begin with a fixed choice of the hyperparameters $\alpha=0.8, n=8$, similar to as done earlier for CDR mitigation.
-We estimate the tail value at risk, ${\rm TVaR}^{\rm right}_{0.9}$, of the ZNE-mitigated observable relative error $\eta$ (\ref{eq:model_score}), for the ground state circuit.
-As in Sec.~\ref{sec:UQ_results}, we analyze convergence of the distributions of the finite-sample estimates of ${\rm TVaR}^{\rm right}_{0.9}$ with a sample size $N$.
-We consider $N\in\{10,30,100,300,1000,3000\}$, where for each $N$ we generate $1000$ samples of the ZNE-mitigated expected values of size $N$, and present the results in Fig.~\ref{fig:ZNE_TVaR}.
-We find that the distribution of ${\rm TVaR}^{\rm right}_{0.9}$ estimates converges quickly with increasing $N$, concentrating at approximately $0.12$.
-This result indicates that reliable estimates for the tail value at risk of the ZNE error can be obtained and used to quantify the robustness of the mitigation to shot noise, as was the case for CDR mitigation.
+In Fig.~\ref{fig:ZNE_TVaR} we plot the convergence of finite-$N$ estimates of ${\rm TVaR}^{\rm right}_{0.9}$ for an exemplary choice of $\alpha=0.8$ and $n=8$ with increasing $N$ for $N \in \{10,30,100,300,1000,3000\}$.
+As our quantity of interest is a random variable, its finite-$N$ estimate is also a random variable.
+To illustrate this, for each $N$ we generate 1000 samples of $O^{\rm mitigated}$ of size $N$ and estimate ${\rm TVaR}^{\rm right}_{0.9}$ from each sample.
+We find that such distributions of ${\rm TVaR}^{\rm right}_{0.9}$ estimates converge quickly with $N$.
+This example demonstrates that reliable estimates of the tail value at risk can be obtained by sampling error mitigation outcomes.
+Moreover, in App.~\ref{app:CDR_UQ_results} we demonstrate $\braket{\eta}$ estimation, which quantifies the average error magnitude, within our framework for the case of Clifford Data Regression.

-\subsubsection{Robust design}
+\subsection{Robust design}